-Continuing from the 2017 reading list, this is my list of books I have been reading during 2018.
-Different from the 2017 list, I will be updating this one as I read the books throughout the year.
+Continuing from the 2017 reading list, this is my list of books I have read during 2018.
+Different from the 2017 list, this one was updated as I read the books throughout the year.

 Without any further ado:

 Clean Code is book for programmers who want to be better programmers.
 It focuses on software quality and craftsmanship.
 If I had to pick a book, this is the one to read.
 The author, Robert C. Martin brings a great approach to discuss quality in code by using a lot of code examples to work with.
 The book shows how we can clean our codebase in a sane, iterative way.
 You still have to put in the work, but Clean Code will help to get there based on time-tested techniques and solutions.

 The C++ Programming Language

 As I ramped up my knowledge in C++, this book has been very helpful.
 From Bjarne Stroustrup, the creator of C++ language, it has helped me to cover a lot of holes in C++ by providing the most concise and comprehensive resource on the language, from fundamentals to templates STL, classes and advanced pointer management.
 For any C++ programmer this book is a must have.

 Another one from Uncle Bob, Clean Coder is a book for programmers who care about their craft.
 The book introduces disciplines, tools and practices of about software craftsmanship.
 Once you read it, you'll learn about communication and fair estimations, face difficult decisions.
 It will also show to take pride on your knowledge and honor your responsibility to act.

 Effective Modern C++

 After going through The C++ Programming Language, this was my next step to turbocharge my C++ skills.
 From Scott Meyers, the book gives essential how-to approaches on key aspects of modern C++ development.
 It challenges you to use the newer C++11 and C++14 features effectively, so you can write software that is efficient, maintanable and portable.